Triton-AI/nvidia-l4t-jetpack-docker/README.md

-# Jetpack L4T Iron Docker Image for Ubuntu 22.04
+# Jetpack L4T Iron Docker Image with Ubuntu 22.04

 This Docker image works with Jetson Xavier Devices running Jetpack 5.1.2 and comes with ROS2 Iron on Ubuntu 22.04.